rikkimax/twp-d/manuscript/content/introduction.md

 Most language core concepts have been covered so far.
 Now its time to focus on the overall context that programming exists.
 Specifically the different kinds of programming languages that exist.

-14. Designing large programs, what can possibly go wrong?
+14. Designing actual programs, what can possibly go wrong?
 15. Idioms
 16. Design patterns
 17. Different kinds of libraries are out there, pro/cons